Information for AuthorsINTRODUCTION

 Monthly alerts that supply the Journal’s current Table of Contents can be requested by clicking on Email table of contents or by using an RSS feed.
 For more details on the latter click on XML RSS feed.
 Readers can also be alerted to related papers in Annals of Botany and a wide range of other journals using the High Wire ‘CiteTrack’ alerting system.
 To access this click on CiteTrack.

 Upon receipt of accepted manuscripts at Oxford Journals authors will be invited to complete an online copyright licence to publish form.
 Please note that by submitting an article for publication you confirm that you are the corresponding/submitting author and that Oxford University Press ("OUP") may retain your email address for the purpose of communicating with you about the article.
 You agree to notify OUP immediately if your details change.
 If your article is accepted for publication OUP will contact you using the email address you have used in the registration process.
-Please note that OUP does not retain copies of rejected articles.

 Authors or their employers retain copyright on articles published in Annals of Botany.
 However, it is a condition of publication in the Journal that authors or their employers grant an exclusive licence to the Annals of Botany Company by completing and signing the Licence to Publish.
 This ensures that requests from third parties to reproduce articles are handled efficiently and consistently and allows the article to be disseminated as widely as possible.
 The Licence permits authors to use their own material in other publications provided that the Journal is acknowledged as the original place of publication and that the Annals of Botany Company is notified in writing.
 For more about rights and permissions click on this link Rights.